mikeizbicki/ucr-cs100/textbook/assignment-help/sort/README.md

 ```
 -10, 0, 5, 23
  ```
-It sorts all the elemets between the start and end.
-In fact, `sort` sorts all successive array from the start address to the end address.
-Thus, it could be used to sort only part of an array.
+It sorts all the elements between from start to end.
+In fact, `sort` goes over all successive arraries from the start address to the end address.
+Thus, it could be used to sort only some parts of an array.
 ```
 #include <iostream>
 #include <algorithm>